 2025 - A year In Graphs

 Time seems to pass by exponentially faster the longer I am alive.
 I remember being a bored 5 year old child thinking about how long a whole month was during the school holidays.
 As a software engineer in a mid-sized company, I now find myself experiencing life through 2-week sprints.
-It is shockingly easy to lose track of life passing me by now without stopping to smell the roses.
+It is a little too easy to lose myself through the monotony of everyday life, even if I fill it up time-to-time with little adventures.

-I wondered how I actually spent my time through the year as an adult, so I decided to track my life for an entire year (spoiler: it did not work out super well).
-This was also an opportunity for me to reflect on the days I had.
-In late-2024, I created a simple form using v0 by Vercel, hosted it up with Vercel, hooked it up with a MongoDB collection, and subsequently spent many hours of my year inputting information about my day.
-I then used python to process the data and D3.js to plot out some graphs.
+To see how my life panned out, I tracked my life for an entire year (spoiler: it did not work out super well) .
+This was also an opportunity for me to reflect on the days I had indivually.
+In late-2024, I created a simple form using v0 by Vercel, hosted using Vercel, hooked it up with a MongoDB collection, and subsequently spent many hours of my year inputting information about my day.
+I used python to process the data and D3.js to plot out some graphs.
 Here are some of the results:

 Rating my Day